arafato/CEN-Scaler/README.md

  `scale_strategy_<TF Resourcename of alarm>`

-So the Terraform resource name of the alarm is prefixed with `"scale_strategy_"`.
+So the Terraform resource name of the alarm needs to be prefixed with `"scale_strategy_"`.
 # How it works
 This section will discuss the design and inner-workings of both CEN-Scaler modes: Time-based and Metric-based.

 ## Time-based
+The example described here is implemented in our [default time template](https://github.com/arafato/CEN-Scaler/blob/master/terraform/time/timebased.tf).
 Let's look at below diagram first.
 This picture shows a typical CEN-based setup.

 ![CEN Setup](docs/arch1.png)